savonet/book/streaming.md

 because we cannot implicitly convert a stereo file into 5.1 -->

-Custom metadata decoders can be added with the function `add_metadata_resolver`.
+Custom metadata decoders can be added with the function `decoder.metadata.add`.

 Reading the source code
 -----------------------